pablosr11/mentes-voice-journal/readme.md

 ## questions/doubts/to-think

 - what to store locally? and online? -- whats the minimum locally? what would be latency to rerieve files etc?
+- trigger from file saved instead of http on stopreecording?